kubernetes/community/contributors/design-proposals/storage/data-source.md

 ## Design
 ### API Change
-A new DataSource field is proposed to add to PVC to represent the source of the data which is pre-populated to the provisioned volume.
+A new DataSource field is proposed to be added to PVC to represent the source of the data which is pre-populated to the provisioned volume.
 For DataSource field, we propose to define a new type “TypedLocalObjectReference”.
 It is similar to “LocalObjectReference” type with additional Kind field in order to support multiple data source types.
 In the alpha version, this data source is restricted in the same namespace of the PVC.
 The following are the APIs we propose to add.

 ```